Most attorneys who want to successfully market their law firms online want to do so without wasting time or money.

 What is fresh content?

 Fresh content is new content.
 New content can arrive in a variety of forms.
 It can mean new pages that are published, and it can mean significant additions to the content on an already published page.
-The freshness of content can also involve covering timely or recent topics.
+The freshness of content can also involve matters of timeliness and recency.